 You may get a prescription for pain medication or have instructions to ice the area.

-Bleeding may occur in the first 24 hours, for a tooth extraction; it may, however, be slight.
-Biting down on a moist tea bag may help as the tannic acid that is in black tea helps with clotting.
+Bleeding may occur in the first 24 hours for a tooth extraction; it may, however, be slight.
+Biting down on a moist tea bag may help as the tannic acid in the black tea helps with clotting.
 You can use sterile gauze as long as you do not fall asleep.

 Swelling is normal, and you may need to prop your head up with a few pillows while sleeping or resting.
 Using ice can also help reduce swelling.

 By the second or third day, you may be ready to return to work or school.
 If multiple teeth are part of the extraction, it may be a full week or more before you can return.
 Swelling usually disappears in seven to 10 days.

 You will need a follow-up appointment after two weeks to ensure that the healing is going well and there is no infection.

 Getting oral surgery can help improve your oral health dramatically.
 Lovett Dental Northside offers an array of services, in addition to this type of surgery.
 Some of these services include: